scriptotek/emnesok/README.md

 Frontend for subject search against the vocabularies Realfagstermer (Bokmål, Nynorsk, English), Humord (Bokmål), Tekord (Bokmål) and Menneskerettighetstermer (English).

 To setup, run `bower install` and `npm install` to fetch dependencies.
+Then run `gulp watch` to start a development server.

 The frontend uses a [Skosmos](https://github.com/NatLibFi/Skosmos) instance to query for subjects, and the Primo Search API through [SCS](https://github.com/scriptotek/scs) to query for catalogue records.